platini2/energy-meter-logger/README.md

-Update an modify scripts to run in python3 from original proyect https://github.com/samuelphy/energy-meter-logger and add new industrial devices
+Update an modify scripts to run in python3 from original proyect https://github.com/samuelphy/energy-meter-logger, change to modbus_tk module and add new industrial devices metters

 # Energy Meter Logger
 Log your Energy Meter data on a Raspberry Pi and plot graphs of your energy consumption.